atom-community/prettier-config-atomic/README.md

 # prettier-config-atomic

-The Prettier configuration used in atom-ide-community.
+The Prettier configuration used in atom-community.

 This configuration supports all the formats including `typescript`, `javascript`, `json`, `yaml`, and `markdown`.